juju-solutions/charm-azure-integrator/README.md

 EOY
 ```

-## Creating a service with a GCE load-balancer
+## Creating a service with an Azure load-balancer

-The following script starts the hello-world pod behind a GCE-backed load-balancer.
+The following script starts the hello-world pod behind an Azure-backed load-balancer.

 ```sh
 #!/bin/bash